edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 The [tool here](https://www.convertsimple.com/convert-toml-to-yaml/) can be used to convert your customized service configuration file from TOML to YAML.
 This should be done once all the common configuration has been removed.

-The following are where you can find the configuration migration specifics for individual core/support the services
+The following are where you can find the configuration migration specifics for individual EdgeX services

 - [Core Data](../microservices/core/data/Ch-CoreData/#v3-configuration-migration-guide)
 - [Core Metadata](../microservices/core/metadata/Ch-Metadata/#v3-configuration-migration-guide)